jaredhanson/flowstate/README.md

 This time, the `POST /login` route will load the state.
 If the password is valid and MFA is required, the user will be will be redirected to `/stepup?return_to=%2Fauthorize%2Fcontinue&state=xyz`, as before.
-This is because the original `return_to` and `state` parameters were preserved in the loaded state object.
+This is because the original `return_to` and `state` parameters were captured by the loaded state object, and are propagated by decorating the redirect location.

 If another invalid password is submitted, the cycle of redirecting, rendering the login view, and prompting the user for a password will repeat, with the